-Lead is a toxic heavy metal.
-When lead is absorbed into the body, primarily by ingestion, it can cause serious damage to vital organs like the brain, kidneys, nerves, and blood cells.
-Lead exposure is especially harmful to children under the age of six years.
+Lead is a toxic metal used in a variety of products and materials, including paint, pipes, leaded crystal, dishware, and pottery coatings.
+When lead is absorbed into the body, it can cause serious damage to vital organs like the brain, kidneys, nerves, and blood cells.
+Lead poisoning is especially harmful to children under the age of six years.
+Exposure Lead hazards can be found in several places inside and outside of the home, including: